 The Government’s fiscal strategy is based on the following fiscal principles for the responsible and measured management of the state’s finances:

-It also seeks to ensure a consistent flow of works support jobs and the economy and mitigates against a backlog of necessary works emerging.
+Principle 3: The General Government capital program will be managed to ensure a consistent flow of works to support jobs and the economy and reduce the risk of backlogs emerging.

-Principle 4: Maintain competitive taxation by ensuring that General Government sector own-source revenue remains at or below 8.5 per cent of nominal gross state product (GSP), on average, over the forward estimates.
+Principle 4: Maintain competitive taxation by ensuring that General Government sector own-source revenue remains at or below 8.5% of nominal gross state product, on average, over the forward estimates.

-Principle 5: Target full funding of long-term liabilities such as superannuation and WorkCover in accordance with actuarial advice.
+Principle 5: Target full funding of long-term liabilities such as superannuation and WorkCover Queensland (WorkCover) in accordance with actuarial advice.

 The Financial Accountability Act 2009 requires the Treasurer to table in the Legislative Assembly a Charter of Fiscal Responsibility containing the government’s fiscal strategy.
 The Treasurer must also report regularly on the government’s progress towards the charter’s outcomes.